 Hispanic Heritage Month is celebrated from Thu., Sept.
-15 - Thu., Oct.
+15 - Sat., Oct.
 15, recognizing the contributions and influence of Hispanic Americans to the history, culture, and achievements of the United States.
 PPLD hosts several opportunities to learn and celebrate.
 Scroll down to explore resources celebrating Hispanic heritage.

 Hispanic Heritage Month Recipe Cards

 Learn about favorite foods and make recipes from some of the cultures celebrated during Hispanic Heritage Month.
 Available at all locations starting Fri., Sept.
 15.